 Taishaku Gorge (located in between Shobara City and Jinseji-kogen) attracts hordes of visitors each autumn.
 A myriad of natural and man-made wonders can be seen in this one location.
 This quasi-national park is divided into two parts, Kami-taishakukyo 上帝釈 area and Shinryo-ko 神龍湖 area.

 Limestone is a key feature in Kami-taishakukyo, where the main attractions are Hakuun-do 白雲洞, a well-maintained limestone cave and Onbashi 雄橋, a massive natural limestone bridge.
-Measuring 90 x 19 x 40 metres, it is as tall as a ten-storey building!
+Measuring 90 m by 19 m by 40 m, it is as tall as a ten-storey building!
 Hence, one should not be surprised that people in the past called it “Kami-no-hashi” (Bridge of God).
 Walk a little further and you’ll reach Dangyo-kei 断魚渓, and Somen-daki 素麺滝.

 We took a relaxing cruise around the expansive Lake Shinryu to admire the brilliant maples forest, while other visitors walked across all three of its red bridges (Shinryubashi, Sakurabashi and Momijibashi).
 More adventurous visitors can opt to kayak around the lake instead [3,500 yen for 90 min].